E1 Series (boat racing): Boat

 The RaceBird is an all-electric hydrofoil boat.
-It is 24 feet long, with aluminum hydrofoils which raise the boat when reaching a speed of 17 knots.
-The 200-hp electric motor can reach a power output of 150 kW and has a battery capacity of 35 kWh.
+It is 7.5m long, with carbon fibre hydrofoils which raise the boat when it reaches a speed of 17 knots.
+The RaceBird has a 150kW electric motor and a battery capacity of 35kWh.
 It can reach a top speed of 50 knots (58 MPH/93 KPH).
 The cockpit is designed for one pilot, with a steering wheel and pedals like a single-seater race car.

 Designed by SeaBird Technologies, the RaceBird is manufactured by Victory Marine, with an electric powertrain developed by Mercury Racing, and rechargeable batteries from Kreisel Electric.
 E1 is currently a spec-series, which means all the teams are running the same boats.
 However, the goal is to move towards teams designing their own vehicle in future years.

 Teams and pilots

 The series was originally designed to have teams representing various cities and countries around the world, with the Venice Racing Team being the first team to join.
 However, as the series continued its development, the teams instead moved towards celebrity owners like Tom Brady, Will Smith, Virat Kohli and Rafael Nadal.
 There are currently nine teams competing in the championship, but the goal is to have up to twelve.

 Similar to Extreme E, E1 regulations require each team to select a male and female pilot, who share equal driving duties.
 The UIM E1 Pilot Academy was created to train a new generation of racers to compete in the E1 Series.
 Female and male athletes with experience in motorsport, cycling, Esports, extreme sports and high-speed sports were invited to apply.
 A total of 34 racers took part in the training in 2023, with 18 being selected to compete in the inaugural season of the series.
 On October 1, 2024, it was announced that the Monaco Yacht Club would be partnering with the Pilot Academy for 2025.